ramiror/spanglish/README.md

 - They who don't cry, aren't breastfed.
 - It licks me an egg.
 - Pulled from the hairs
-- You touched dance to the ugliest
-- This is the potato of the life.
 - I'm a cheese
 - Dot and apart.
-- You touched dance to the ugliest
+- It touched you dance to the ugliest
 - This is the potato of the life.

 ## English -> Spanish